What’s a Community Health Center?

 Our Economic Impact

-Advance Community Health provides over $4.5 million annually in free medical care, dental care and free drug prescriptions for patients who could not afford to pay.
+Advance Community Health provides over $4.5 million annually in discounted or free medical care, dental care and discounted or free drug prescriptions for patients who could not afford to pay.
 Learn more about Community Health Centers at The National Association of Community Health Centers or The North Carolina Community Health Center Association.

 How Does The Community Health Center Model Work?